-Seldom have I met people that actually never sweat even though they feel they should.
-When everybody else is sweating, they are not sweating at all, or very little.
-So, when I am in the gym, the question arises, why am I not sweating when everybody else does even though I work out really hard?
+Seldom have I ever met people that do not sweat.
+Are you one of them?
+When everybody else is sweating, you are not sweating at all, or very little.
+So, when you are at the gym, the question arises, why am I not sweating when everybody else does even though I work out really hard?

-But before I start, let’s talk about “What is hyphodrosis?” and “Why am I not sweating?”
+But before I start, let’s talk about “What is hypohidrosis?” and “Why am I not sweating?”

 What Is Hypohidrosis?

 Technically, hypohidrosis means sweat reduction.
 You do not sweat as much as you used to sweat or as much as you should sweat, and you are unsure why it is happening.
 It is a condition that commonly comes as a symptom of health-related issues, but in some cases, there can be other reasons, which I will discuss later.